JupiterOne/integration-template/test/README.md

 needed.
 Many APIs return secrets in the content of the response, which means it is necessary to unzip that content, parse it, and modify the properties of returned objects before saving them in the recording.
-You can see a commented version of a more sophistcated redaction routine in `test/recording.ts`.
+You can see a commented version of a more sophisticated redaction routine in `test/recording.ts`.

 Once recording is enabled, but _BEFORE_ committing the recording files via git, examine the recording file(s) for secrets.
 Then modify `test/recording.ts`